Skip to main content

 Check GitHub Issues and Pull Requests:

-Close those that were addressed.
+Close those that have been addressed.

 Close milestone